-Students from three district high schools collaborated to create a Sustainability Resolution that was presented to and approved, unanimously, by the Salt Lake Board of Education.
-The signing followed a well-organized and articulate student presentation during a school board Zoom meeting.
+During the June 2020, Salt Lake Board of Education meeting, students from Highland, East, and West high schools presented a Sustainability Resolution that was revised then unanimously approved!
+The signing followed a well-organized and articulate student presentation.
 The resolution addresses concerns such as climate warming trends likely due to human activities, the detrimental effects of climate change through increased temperatures, poor air quality, changes in water systems, increased wildfires, extreme weather events, and other environmental disruptions.

-The two primary goals of the resolution are:
+The two primary goals of the resolution are for SLCSD:

 1. To use 100 percent clean, renewable energy in its electricity sector by 2030

 2. To meet 100% of all district operations energy needs with carbon neutral energy by 2040.